benjoquilario/animehi-stream/README.md

     <h3 align="center">AnimeHi - Watch animes without ads</h3>
 </p>
 <p align="center">
-    AnimeHi is an open-source anime streaming service that uses the consumet API, built using NextJS and Tailwind CSS.
+    AnimeHi is an open-source anime streaming service that uses the consumet API, built using NextJS with typescript and Tailwind CSS.
 It lets you search, watch animes without any ads with a beautiful user interface.
  </p>

 <p align="center">